alert City of Parramatta will soon no longer support this version of IE. Consider upgrading your browser now. Link

 A link to each document is provided below:

-Alongside the preparation of the consolidated LEP, Council have prepared a draft Consolidated Development Control Plan (DCP) for the LGA to harmonise the existing DCPs from the five Council areas.
-The Draft Parramatta DCP contains detailed design controls and standards for different types of development to deliver a set of controls for development in the LGA.
+Alongside the preparation of the consolidated (or ‘harmonised’ LEP), Council prepared a draft consolidated Development Control Plan (DCP) for the LGA to harmonise the existing DCPs from the five inherited Council areas.
+The draft Parramatta Harmonisation DCP 2023 (draft DCP) contained detailed design controls and standards for different types of development to deliver a set of controls for development in the LGA.

-In addition to the five former Council DCPs, there are four standalone DCPs managed by the State Government that do not form part of the draft Harmonisation DCP.
-Administrative ‘non-policy’ changes are proposed to the Homebush Bay West and Wentworth Point DCPs to be reflective of the council boundary changes however, these changes are subject to approval by the Department of Planning an Environment.
+In addition to the five former Council DCPs, there are standalone DCPs managed by the State Government in Wentworth Point, Homebush Bay West and Carter Street that did not form part of the draft Harmonisation DCP.
+Administrative ‘non-policy’ changes were proposed to these standalone DCPs to reflect the council boundary changes.
+The finalisation of these changes are subject to approval by the Department of Planning an Environment.

 Outside CBD Contributions Plan 2021